logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 </figure>

 !!! tip "Setting shuffle parallelism"
-    In practice that means the shuffle parallelism should be set equal to the number of feature group partitions being contained in the inserted dataframe.
+    In practice that means the shuffle parallelism should be set equal to the number of feature group partitions in the inserted dataframe.
     This will create one parquet file per feature group partition, which in many cases is optimal.

     Theoretically, this rule holds up to a partition size of 2GB, which is the limit of Spark.
 However, one should bump this up accordingly already for smaller inputs.